AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Daily Performance
 ### Description
-The Daily Performance indicator provides information about the changes in the price movements based on either a close in the past or an open for the current day compared to the current price level.
+This indicator delivers information concerning the changes in the price movements based on either a past close or a current-day open in comparison to the current price level.

-The performance can be displayed in points, ticks, percent, or a currency value.
+The Daily Performance can be displayed in points, ticks, percent, or a currency value.

-Colors and other settings can be freely selected.
+Colors and other settings can be freely adjusted.

 See [*Momentum*], [*ROC*].